magnolia-cms/react-demos/README.md

 Get a Magnolia server by running `mgnl jumpstart` in this directory.
 Or point your existing Magnolia instance to the provided `light-modules` directory.

 Install the jsonfn jar included in `_dev/jars/magnolia-jsonfn-1.0.7.jar` in your webapp.
 (Copy it to `react-demos/apache-tomcat/webapps/magnoliaAuthor/WEB-INF/lib`)

 Start the Magnolia server with `mgnl start`.

-In the Assets app, use the `Import` action to import the `dam.react-demo-components.xml` file from `_dev/demos`.
+In the Assets app, use the `Import` action to import the `_dev/demos/` `dam.react-demo-components.xml` file.

-In the 'Admin central' Pages app, use the `Import` action to import all the `website...` files from `_dev/demos`.
+In the 'Admin central' Pages app, use the `Import` action to import `_dev/demos/` `website.demo-react.xml` file.

 In the `Pages` app, open the various pages under `demo-react` that have been imported.